 All About Water Recycling And Reuse - Recycled water and reclaimed water

 Human brains are stimulated with a powerful feeling of aversion.
-Even to the slightest suggestion of contamination, humans probably evolve to be easily disgusted because it somehow saved from eating unpleasant stuff foods through the snacks or food served to you is perfectly safe to eat.
-Disgust still makes humans' decisions, even the rational way of figuring out what’s safe.
+Even to the slightest suggestion of contamination, humans probably evolve to be easily disgusted because they are somehow saved from eating unpleasant foods through the snacks or food served to them, which is perfectly safe.
+Disgust still makes human decisions, even the rational way of figuring out what’s safe.

-Due to climate change and increasing population, it strains freshwater resources, and such a strategy is likely to become more common around the world, even in the United States.
+Due to climate change and the increasing population straining freshwater resources, such a strategy will likely become more common worldwide, even in the United States.

 What Water Recycling is For